Optimal Control of Left-Invariant Multi-Agent Systems with Asymmetric Formation Constraints: Left-invariant kinematic multi-agent control system and problem formulation

-We want to find necessary conditions for the existence of normal extrema in a minimum-energy problem for the left-invariant multi-agent control system \eqref{lics.1} where along their trajectory from a prescribed absolute initial state to a prescribed final absolute state not only minimize the energy of the complete networked system to achieve the desired final position, but also ensure that agents avoid collisions with each other in the workspace.
+We want to find necessary conditions for the existence of normal extremals in an energy-minimum problem for the left-invariant multi-agent control system \eqref{lics.1} where along their trajectory from a prescribed absolute initial state to a prescribed final absolute state not only minimize the energy of the complete networked system to achieve the desired final position, but also ensure that agents avoids collisions with each other in the workspace.
 This task can be done by introducing $s:=\frac{r(r-1)}{2}$ potential functions corresponding to fictitious forces into the cost functional for the optimal control problem, which are induced by the formation constraints.